 Here are just a few of the classes you might take while you complete this degree:

 Management and allocation of natural resources requires an understanding of the biophysical characteristics of resources, and the economics underlying decisions of resource users and society.
 This course will develop a series of tools to evaluate natural resource use from the management and policy perspective.
-It will also focus on renewable resources with some consideration of nonrenewable resources.
-You will evaluate existing natural resource and environmental policy measures using the tools developed in the course.
+The course will focus on renewable resources with some consideration of nonrenewable resources.
+Students will evaluate existing natural resource and environmental policy measures using the tools developed in the course.

 RRM 421: Group Project in Renewable Resource Management

 An independent group study that provides experience in the principles and practice of executing a project in renewable resource management from the development stage to the presentation of the final report.
 Student groups execute a real-world resource management project for a non-university organization under the supervision of U of S faculty.
 Successful completion of the group project requires students to develop and exercise skills in project management, group coordination and liaising with external stakeholders.